ttudorandrei/cicd-pipeline-jenkins/READMe.md

 5. change made on dev brance

 ---
-Tigger deployment job if the merge was successful
+Tigger deployment job if the merge was successfull
+- Testing webhook in bootcamp test7